PlayCover/PlayBook/PlayBook/src/building_from_source/install_prerequisites.md

 Now, open Terminal and type or paste in: `brew install carthage`.
 If it returns something like `command not found: brew`, you probably don't have Homebrew.
 Follow the instructions [here](https://brew.sh) to install it.

 ## 3. Install SwiftLint
-This step is pretty similar to the previous one, paste `brew install swiftlint` into the terminal after that the previous installation is finished.
+This step is pretty similar to the previous one, paste `brew install swiftlint` into the Terminal after that the previous installation is finished.